Boating and Paddling Along the C&O Canal

 Life jackets are required by the State of Maryland.
 Please consult this list of restrictions and safety information before you head out on the water and never go into rapid areas over your skill level.

-Guests can take a boat ride on the canal with Park Rangers at two areas in the Park.
-Great Falls, in the eastern region, offers mule-drawn rides on a 1870’s packet boat.
-Williamsport, in the central region, provides rides on a 1920s electric launch boat.
+Guests can take a boat ride on the canal with Park Rangers at two areas in the park.
+Great Falls Tavern in the eastern region and Williamsport in the central region both provide rides on a 1920s electric launch boat.

-There are a variety of boat ramps in the C&O Canal NHP that provide boat access to the Potomac River, however, boating on the Potomac River is governed by the State of Maryland.
+There are a variety of boat ramps in the C&O Canal National Historical Park that provide boat access to the Potomac River; however, boating on the Potomac River is governed by the State of Maryland.
 Visit their website for rules and regulations.